TylerAuer/bookshelf/README.md

 # Purple Bookshelf

 A React application to share books with friends.
+Uses a masonry-style that I build from scratch.

 ## Technologies

-Built with create-react-app using React-Router and custom hooks.
-Python to scrape data and JavaScript for data migrations.
-Automatic deployment through GitHub pages.
+Built with [React](https://reactjs.org/) using [react-router](https://reactrouter.com/web/guides/quick-start), [react-spring](https://www.react-spring.io/).
+[Python](https://www.python.org/) to scrape data and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for data migrations.
+Automatic deployment through [gitHub pages](https://pages.github.com/).

 ## Potential Enhancements

-- **Animations when book covers load** - Not possible in the way that I want with the current implementation of the masonry grid.
-Because the grid is constructed with columns as `<div>`s, React considers components moved to a new column (ex: after clicking shuffle) to be unmounted and remounted while covers staying in the same column do not change.
-This causes some of the covers to remount while others do not.

 - **Popovers for ratings stars** - When a user mouses over the stars of a rating, it would be nice for a popover to explain the rating system.